-- · Handwritten signatures are required on this form.
-Electronic signatures will not be accepted and will result in a significant delay. - · My signature and the date of my signature are required. - I attest to receiving, reading, understanding and agreeing to all provisions of this Withdrawal Form Request, the Participant Withdrawal Guide and the 402(f) Notice of Special Tax Rules on Distributions.
+- My signature and the date of my signature are required. - I attest to receiving, reading, understanding and agreeing to all provisions of this Disability Withdrawal Request, the Participant Withdrawal Guide and the 402(f) Notice of Special Tax Rules on Distributions.